“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 Evidence that Peter Principle Works

 We aren’t sure if Dr. Laurence J. Peter was being satirical or not because he arrived at this assertion without any actual data.
-However, from 2005 to 2011, three professors, Alan Benson of the University of Minnesota, Danielle Li of MIT, and Kelly Shue of Yale School of Management, conducted a statistical hypothesis test for Peter Principle by analyzing employees’ promotion microdata from 214 companies.
-This analysis to validate the Peter Principle was conducted for 53,035 sales representatives to see the performance of those who got promoted to managerial roles.
-The analysis of 1,531 employees who got promoted during those 6 years concluded that many of those who performed very well in direct sales failed to perform in their managerial roles.
+However, from 2005 to 2011, three professors, Alan Benson of the University of Minnesota, Danielle Li of MIT, and Kelly Shue of Yale School of Management, conducted a statistical hypothesis test for the Peter Principle by analyzing employees’ promotion microdata from 214 companies.

 Pictorial representation of Peter Principle.